sutantodadang/coding-test-2nd/README.md

 **Note**: If you encounter TypeScript/linting errors:

-- Make sure `npm install` completed successfully
+- Make sure `bun install` completed successfully
 - The project includes all necessary configuration files (`tsconfig.json`, `.eslintrc.json`, `next-env.d.ts`)
 - Check that all dependencies are properly installed in `node_modules`